cobalthq/cobalt-product-public-docs/content/en/Integrations/Development/create-test-finding.md

 > ℹ️️ The pentest must be **live** to submit findings.

-1. From the incognito browser window, open the previously created pentest and launch it by click on **Launch Pentest**.
+1. From the incognito browser window, open the previously created pentest and launch it by clicking on **Launch Pentest**.

    ![Launch pentest](/integrations/Create-test-finding-launch-pentest.png "Launch pentest")

+   > ℹ️️ You should now see that the pentest is live

    ![Live pentest](/integrations/Create-test-finding-live-pentest.png "Live pentest")